cameronneylon/barcelona-declaration-website/content/_index.md

 </br>
 {{< /rawhtml >}}

+* On October 2, 2025, funders, publishers, submission system providers and infrastructure organisations came together for a focused discussion on improving the collection and sharing of open funding metadata - [read more](/news/20251023_community_roundtable)

 * Launch of a Joint Task Force on Negotiating Openness of Publication Metadata, established in partnership between the Barcelona Declaration on Open Research Information and the OA2020 Initiative - [read more](/news/20251002_bd_oa2020_joint_taskforce)

-* Introducing Barcelona Declaration National networks: community-led efforts at national or regional level to align strategies, support implementation, and amplify the impact of open research information practices - [read more](/national_networks)

 {{< rawhtml >}}